Surfers Paradise suburb profile

 Surfers Paradise property market performance

-Surfers Paradise has experienced a stable property market for houses, with no change in median house values over the past 12 months, maintaining a median price of $1.35 million.
-In contrast, the unit market has seen significant growth, with a 12.9% increase in median unit values, bringing the median price to $720,000.
-This reflects a strong demand for units in the area.
+Surfers Paradise has experienced a stable property market over the past 12 months, with house values remaining unchanged, maintaining a median price of $1.28 million.
+In contrast, unit values have seen a significant increase of 11.1%, bringing the median unit price to $680,000, indicating a strong demand for units in the area.

-Sales activity has been robust, with 55 houses and 325 units sold over the last 12 months.
-Units are selling faster than houses, with a median of 28 days on the market compared to 38 days for houses, indicating a higher turnover in the unit market.
+Sales activity has been robust, with 60 houses and 270 units sold over the last 12 months.
+Units are selling faster than houses, with a median of 28 days on the market compared to 43 days for houses, suggesting a higher demand for units.

 Houses sold60Past 3 months